khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 _NOTE_: Generic events and commands are matched against all possible resources every time an event occurs or a command is executed.
 If the name of a resource is changed on a working configuration, the resource will no longer match an existing generic event or command.
 Therefore, it is important to be consistent when naming resources.
-It is also important to avoid to spoil functionality by renaming resources.
+It is also important to avoid spoiling functionality by renaming resources.

 #### Command coding